thatarchguy/ManaGRR/CONTRIBUTING.md

 ###Write Documentation

-grr-scripts could always use more documentation.
+GRR-Manager could always use more documentation.

 ###Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/thatarchguy/grr-scripts/issues.
+The best way to send feedback is to file an issue at https://github.com/thatarchguy/GRR-Manager/issues.

 If you are proposing a feature: